Home » Financial Planning

 Are dentists rich?
 Those who think the answer to that question is an obvious “Yes” probably aren't currently working in dentistry.

 There are a lot of old stereotypes about the “rich dentist.”
-But, in 2021, the truth is that the cost of going to dental school in America makes it way more difficult for those in the dental industry to achieve wealth.
+But the truth is that the cost of going to dental school in America makes it way more difficult for those in the dental industry to achieve wealth.
 Most have to slay an enormous amount of debt, conquer high prices to buy a practice, and navigate intense competition in many areas.

 One Beverly Hills dentist once told me that three bad Yelp reviews would sink his practice.
 I’ve also had dentist clients who make a lot of money and make the profession look like the most lucrative job you could possibly do.
 But what's the financial situation of the average dentist.
 Let's take a look at the latest data to see.